ahnj/snowfla/content/posts/build-snowflake-kafka-connector.md

 `private_key` is simply the single-line version of the super-long string we created in file `rsa_key.p8`.

-There's an odd Java related(?) twist, which requires yet another version of the key as `encrypted_private_key`, which can be created via:
+There's an odd Java related(?) twist, which requires yet another version of the key as `encrypted_private_key`.
+This variant of the key can be created via:

 ```bash
 pkcs8 -in rsa_key.p8 -outform pem -out rsa_key.pem
 ```

-In summary `profile.json` requires two different types of private keys:
+In summary `profile.json` requires two different variants the of same private key:

+* `encrypted_private_key` from rsa_key.p8 file
 * `private_key` from rsa_key.pem file
-* `encrypted_private_key` from rsa_key.p8 file

 # Encrypt `profile.json`

-Now that we have `profile.json` prepared, we must encrypt it.
-This is how secrets are stored within the github repo such that it can then be securely forwarded to the tests housed in github `actions`.
+Now that we have file `profile.json` prepared, we must encrypt it.
+This is how secrets are stored within the github repo such that it can then be shared with the tests housed in github `actions`.
 Somewhat tedious, but without this step, the private keys would end up being checked-in naked into github.

 # Install `gpg`